 \subsection{Federated Distillation}

-When the client receives the models sent by the server, it will replace the $\mathbf{G}_k$ and $\mathbf{D}_k$ with the global $\mathbf{G}$ and $\mathbf{D}$.
-The server will specify the batch size and noise vector $\hat{z}\sim \mathcal N(0,1)$ for the federal distillation stage.
-For each batch, the client will generate the same number of label vector $\hat{y}$ for each class and input them into tho $\mathbf{G}_k$ together with $\hat{z}$.
-Since the inputs and model parameters are consistent, all clients of this communication round will output the same fake samples.
+Upon receiving the models from the server, the client will replace the local $\mathbf{G}_k$ and $\mathbf{D}_k$ with the global $\mathbf{G}$ and $\mathbf{D}$.
+The server then specifies the batch size and noise vector $\hat{z}\sim \mathcal N(0,1)$ for the federal distillation stage.
+For each batch, the client generates the same number of label vectors $\hat{y}$ for each class and inputs them into the $\mathbf{G}_k$ together with $\hat{z}$.
+Since the inputs and model parameters are consistent, all clients participating in this communication round outputs the same fake samples.
 In this way, the communication cost caused by transmitting a large amount of generated data is avoided.

-Input the fake samples into $\mathbf{C}_k$ to get the local soft labels, and send it to the server.
-The server will calculate the average soft label of all clients except the current one, and send the result $y_{dis}^k$ representing the ensemble knowledge back.
-Finally the client calculates the KL-divergence between the output of $\mathbf{C}_k$ and $y_{dis}^k$ as the distillation loss, and plus the loss of classifying the input fake samples.
+Input the fake samples into $\mathbf{C}_k$ to get the local soft labels, and send them to the server.
+The server then computes the average soft label of all clients except the current one and sends the result $y_{dis}^k$ which represents the ensemble knowledge back.
+Finally, the client computes the KL-divergence between the output of $\mathbf{C}_k$ and $y_{dis}^k$ as the distillation loss, and the loss of classifying the input fake samples.
 This allows $\mathbf{C}_k$ to learn from the knowledge of other clients.
 So, $\mathbf{C}_k$ needs to minimize the following objective function at this stage:

-where $\alpha$ stands for the weight of knowledge distillation.
+where $\alpha$ is the hyperparameter controlling the proportion of knowledge distillation loss.
 Here, we prefer to choose a large $\alpha$ value, because the classification generated fake samples has been included in the process of local adversarial training.
 The training procedure is shown in Algorithm\ref{alg:algorithm}